Travel to Hawaii during Covid-19: What you need to know before you go

 What's the Covid situation?

-With more than 26,000 cases and more than 400 deaths as of February 11, Hawaii has seen relatively low Covid numbers compared with other US states.
-Strict lockdown measures were put in place in March to ensure that the islands were not overwhelmed.
-Cases have fallen since August, but rose toward the end of 2020.
+With roughly 85,000 cases and more than 900 deaths reported as of November 5, Hawaii has seen relatively low Covid numbers compared with other US states.
+It's had the some of strictest lockdown and travel measures of any state.

+Hawaii began easing restrictions earlier this year, but the spread of the Delta variant over the summer spurred the state to once again tighten up on gathering sizes.

 What can visitors expect?

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on November 5.